Statutes Silverrudder Challenge of the Sea

 - First aid kit

 - Powerful flashlight and / or head lamp

 - Suitable anchor with anchor chain / line ready for immediate use

 By his signature on receipt of the tracking system and start number, the skipper confirms that all of the above compulsory safety equipment is onboard.

 - All challengers must no later than upon receipt of the start number provide the Safety Committee with their mobile phone number and phone number of a contact person ashore.

-Each participating boat must have a valid third-party liability insurance with a minimum cover of Euro 1,000,000 per incident or the equivalent.
+Each participating boat must have a valid third-party liability insurance.

 NOTE: Proof of cover must be shown upon registry.